TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lesson.md

     * Discuss what students observed in the Do Now and take time, if needed, to go over questions about concepts that students find challenging.
     * Explain the concept of **aliasing**.
 You can draw on the board a diagram of the variable pointing to a list.
 Note that when passing the location of a list you are not passing the actual value, so the list can be changed.
     * **Scope** of functions
         * Explain to students that variables in functions are the arguments and the ones you define in the function.
-Variables from outside the function can be used, but they can't be set.
+To use variables from outside the function you must put the phrase `global name_of_variable`.
+        * Global variables: variables used in many different functions.
    	    * Demonstrate how to draw the Stack Diagrams shown in the course book (found in section 3.4) and explain how they show the scope of variables.
    	    * Point out the error messages that will occur if you use a variable out of it's scope.
     * Debugging